amidstasinglebreath/hw4/README.md

  has something to do with how the functions are being called within the buttons, as the runquiz buttons do act as if they have been loaded from the quizchoice object and do not progress through the loop, however settime resets itself but decrements faster each time an active button is pressed. must have something to do with replacing only text and not generating new items

+ do not currently know how to use callbacks within functions. to circumvent this, I am currently trying to put a mutable function within each button, so far unsuccessful as it is not catching the second array amount.

 ## To-do:
 finalize logic in running through different quiz types and questions.